Grantor/Beneficiary Asset Protection

 Choosing the Right Trustee for Your Peace of Mind

 Serving as a trustee is a serious responsibility.
 To ensure that your interests as grantor and the interests of your beneficiaries are protected, consider appointing attorney Todd A. Zuckerbrod as your trustee or co-trustee.
-Todd combines his knowledge and experience in estate planning and trusteeship with nearly 30 years of legal experience in the securities industry, making him uniquely qualified to manage and protect your assets during your lifetime or after your death.
+Todd combines his knowledge and experience in estate planning and trusteeship with over 30 years of legal experience in the securities industry, making him uniquely qualified to manage and protect your assets during your lifetime or after your death.
 For a full range of trustee and estate planning services, contact Todd A. Zuckerbrod in Boca Raton, Florida to arrange a free initial consultation.